Learning robust marking policies for adaptive mesh refinement: Extension to -refinement

 In our generalization, we aim to target elliptic PDEs with singular solutions and, in doing so, assume that the relative size of the local error estimate is correlated to the physical distance from singularities.
 Based on this correlation, we can induce $h$-refinement near singularities by marking a subset of elements with the largest local error estimates for $h$-refinement.
 We then mark a disjoint subset of elements with the next largest local error estimates for $p$-refinement.

 More specifically, let $\mathcal{A} = [0,1] \times [0,1]$.
 For $(\theta, \rho) \in \mathcal{A}$, we $h$-refine all elements $T \in \mathcal{T}$ satisfying

-One may readily note that $\theta = 1$ induces only $p$-refinement and $\rho = 1$ induces only $h$-refinement.
+One may readily note \rev{that conditions \cref{eq:hp-hMaxRule} and \cref{eq:hp-pMaxRule} are exclusive, meaning any given element is marked for $h$, $p$, or no refinement, but never for both $h$ and $p$ refinement.} Further, observe that $\theta = 1$ induces only $p$-refinement and $\rho = 1$ induces only $h$-refinement.
 Alternatively, $\theta = 0$ induces uniform $h$-refinement and $\rho = 0$ induces uniform $hp$-refinement (with the split between $h$ and $p$ controlled by $\theta$).
 Thus, our marking rule provides a wide (but not exhaustive) range of possible refinement actions.
 This flexibility is appealing but leads to a difficult parameter specification problem that has a longstanding precedent for $hp$ marking rules.
 For instance, one of the oldest $hp$ strategies in the literature \cite{gui1985h-pt3} also uses a parameter to partition the marked elements into $h$- and $p$-refinement subsets.